Chronic malnutrition in children (stunting): causes and prevention

 Like acute malnutrition, chronic malnutrition is defined by anthropometric criteria: a height-for-age index two standard deviations below the median of the WHO child growth standard.
 Children with chronic malnutrition have a shorter height than what would be expected for their age.

-This way of measuring stunting, while apparently straightforward, poses many challenges.
+This method of measuring chronic malnutrition, although apparently straightforward, poses many problems.
 To begin with, it requires well-calibrated equipment (a stadiometer), a trained person, and the cooperation of the child, who must remain still for a few moments.
-This is often difficult when the child is in an unfamiliar environment or one that even frightens them.
-Another problem is that its diagnosis depends on age, a piece of information that is sometimes not remembered accurately (especially if the birth took place in the community or if there was no adequate birth registration).
-However, the main barrier is that stunting is not clearly visible.
-For instance, two girls may appear to be in good physical development and raise no suspicion of stunting, unless one knows that one of them is significantly younger than the other (de Onis & Branca, 2016)de Onis, M., & Branca, F. (2016).
-Childhood stunting: A global perspective.
-Maternal & Child Nutrition, 12(S1), 12–26. https://doi.org/10.1111/mcn.12231.
+This is often difficult when the child is in an unfamiliar environment or one that causes them fear.
+Another problem is that diagnosis depends on age, a piece of information that is sometimes not remembered accurately (especially if the birth took place in the community or if there was no adequate birth registration).
+However, the main barrier is that chronic malnutrition is not clearly visible.
+For example, two girls may appear to be in good physical condition and raise no suspicion of chronic malnutrition, if it is not known that one of them is much younger than the other (de Onis & Branca, 2016).

 With no effective treatment, addressing chronic malnutrition requires prevention and a multisectoral approach

-There is no effective treatment for stunting.
+There is no effective treatment for chronic malnutrition.
 It is simply not possible to recover the growth and cognitive development lost over months or even years by taking nutritional supplements.
-For this and other reasons, tackling this problem has always taken a back seat.
-However, reducing stunting could have an enormous impact on the economy and future opportunities of the poorest households, their communities, and their nations (Shekar et al., 2017)Shekar, M., Kakietek, J., Dayton Eberwein, J., & Walters, D. (2017).
-An investment framework for nutrition: Reaching the global targets for stunting, anemia, breastfeeding, and wasting.
-World Bank. https://doi.org/10.1596/978-1-4648-1010-7.
+For this and other reasons, the fight against this problem has always taken a back seat.
+However, reducing chronic malnutrition could have an enormous impact on the economy and future opportunities of the poorest households, their communities and their nations (Shekar et al., 2017).

 🧠 Let's pause and reflect